MuhammadMukharir/robofriends/README.md

 2. In terminal run 'npm install'
 3. Then 'npm start'

+Learning Redux is in 'usingRedux' branch of this repo

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts